• Skip to primary navigation

 • If desired, you can strain the coffee a second time.

-• 6 ounces of whole coffee beans equates to roughly 2 dry cups.
+• 6 ounces of whole coffee beans equates to roughly 2 dry cups of whole beans.

 • Refer to post for additional notes on coffee beans, serving, and steeping options.